What is the CCPA?

 Q: What are the penalties for non-compliance?

 The law provides a private right of action and statutory damages to residents whose non-encrypted or non-redacted PI is subject to unauthorized access, theft, or disclosure.
 Consumers are able to recover between $100 and $750 per violation.
 Additionally, the California Attorney General (AG) is responsible for enforcing all other provisions of the CCPA.
-Civil penalties in an AG-initiated matter can be up to $7,500 for each violation.
+Civil penalties in an AG-initiated matter can range from $2,500 at minimum, and up to $7,500 for each intentional violation.

 Where to begin?